jeremytammik/tbc/a/1925_2022_1_bld_inst_dev.md

 - you don't need to run nuke to debug.
 Only the green arrow on the VisualStudio panel.
 Nuke is used only for the purpose of building a project, it simplifies building if, for example, the project has several configurations, for example, for the 20th, 21st and 22nd versions of revit, Nuke build all dll variants at once.
 The build system is only needed to release a product.
 - Also, the project was refactored taking into account the latest versions of the C# language.
 Some places have been optimized; for the ribbon, I created extension methods to enable shortening of lengthy repetitive data like this:
 <pre class="code">
 &nbsp;&nbsp;optionsBtn.AddPushButton(
 &nbsp;&nbsp;&nbsp;&nbsp;<span style="color:blue;">new</span>&nbsp;<span style="color:#2b91af;">PushButtonData</span>(<span style="color:#a31515;">&quot;&nbsp;HelloWorld&nbsp;&quot;</span>,<span style="color:#a31515;">&quot;&nbsp;Hello&nbsp;World&nbsp;...&nbsp;&quot;</span>,&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ExecutingAssemblyPath,&nbsp;<span style="color:blue;">typeof</span>&nbsp;(HelloWorld)&nbsp;.FullName));
 </pre>
 It can now be written like this:
 <pre class="code">
 &nbsp;&nbsp;optionsBtn.AddPushButton(<span style="color:blue;">typeof</span>&nbsp;(HelloWorld),
 &nbsp;&nbsp;&nbsp;&nbsp;<span style="color:#a31515;">&quot;&nbsp;HelloWorld&nbsp;&quot;</span>,<span style="color:#a31515;">&quot;&nbsp;Hello&nbsp;World&nbsp;...&nbsp;&quot;</span>);
 </pre>
 The latest versions of the C# language allow you to write like this:
 <pre class="code">
   MApp.DocumentClosed += m_app_DocumentClosed;
 </pre>
 instead of
 <pre class="code">
 &nbsp;&nbsp;m_app.DocumentClosed&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;+=&nbsp;<span style="color:blue;">new</span>&nbsp;EventHandler&lt;Autodesk.Revit.DB.Events.DocumentClosedEventArgs&gt;(
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;m_app_DocumentClosed);
 </pre>

-Ever so many thanks to Roman for all his inspired work helping this tool move forward and especially his untiring efforts supporting me getting to grips with the new technology!
+Ever so many thanks to Roman for all his inspired work moving this tool forward and especially his untiring efforts supporting me getting to grips with the new technology!

 ####<a name="5"></a> Bye-Bye Lookup Builds

-Until now, you could always download the most recent build of RevitLookup from [lookupbuilds.com](https://lookupbuilds.com), provided by [Build Informed](https://www.buildinformed.com), [implemented back in 2017](https://thebuildingcoder.typepad.com/blog/2017/04/forgefader-ui-lookup-builds-purge-and-room-instances.html#3) and
+Until now, you could download the most recent build of RevitLookup from [lookupbuilds.com](https://lookupbuilds.com), provided by [Build Informed](https://www.buildinformed.com), [implemented back in 2017](https://thebuildingcoder.typepad.com/blog/2017/04/forgefader-ui-lookup-builds-purge-and-room-instances.html#3) and